Information about the charges for non-household waste (DIY) at our recycling centres

 What is non-household waste?

-Non-household waste tends to be items or materials that make up the fabric of a building such as a wall or patio.
+Non-household waste tends to be items or materials that make up the fabric of a building such as a wall or a patio.
 DIY waste is usually created from the construction, alteration or repair of a home or garden.

 Do local authorities have a legal obligation to accept non-household waste?